 According to Bratman, a "shared intention" requires three interrelated elements for its existence.
-First, each participant must intend to do the joint activity in question.
-114 Second, each party's intent to so do the joint activity must originate in (i.e., be "because of") the other's similar intent to do the joint activity and the fact that they have what Bratman describes as "meshing subplans."
+First, each participant must intend to do the joint activity in question.114 Second, each party's intent to so do the joint activity must originate in (that is, be "because of") the other's similar intent to do the joint activity and the fact that they have what Bratman describes as "meshing subplans."
 115 A subplan refers to a further specification of the broader objective contained in the joint activity.
-Thus "painting a house" would be a joint activity, and "painting it red" would be a sub-plan under that activity.
-116 Bratman's second condition is that while both parties need not have identical sub-plans, they nonetheless cannot "intend that the other's relevant sub-plans be subverted," which is the idea that they merely "mesh".
-117 This intermeshing of sub-plans is hardly incidental, and is directly constitutive of each party's intention to perform the joint activity.
-118 Each agent's intention to perform the joint activity derives from-and informs-the other's intention and sub-plans underlying that intention that the joint act be so performed.
-There is thus an indelible reflexivity built into each participant's intention.
-Third, Bratman argues that a shared intention requires that each party's intention (to do the joint activity) and his/her reasons for it be "common knowledge" to the parties, which is the only way by which it becomes reciprocally motivating to each party's reasons for action.
-119
+Thus "painting a house" would be a joint activity, and "painting it red" would be a subplan under that activity.
+116 Bratman's second condition is that while both parties need not have identical subplans, they nonetheless cannot "intend that the other's relevant subplans be subverted," which is the idea that they merely "mesh."117 This intermeshing of subplans is hardly incidental, and is directly constitutive of each party's intention to perform the joint activity.118 Each agent's intention to perform the joint